openoereb/ili2pg_oereb_data_import_manual/README.md

                   interlis.xtf
 ```

-## Proposed data model for the office responsible for the cadastre
+## Import model proposed for the office responsible for the cadastre

 ### Import model OeREBKRMkvs_V2_0 into database schema